-- Prepare the fruit and place in a bowl with the brown sugar.
+- Prepare the fruit and place in a bowl with the brown sugar and cinnamon.
 Mix with your hands to combine.
 Set aside.

-- In a second bowl, mix the flour, sugar, baking powder and salt, and stir well to combine.
-Add the cold butter, or margarine if using, and rub into the flour mixture with your fingers until the consistency is sandy.
-Add the eggs and combine until a dough forms (it should come together very quickly).
+- In a second bowl, prepare the dough: mix the flour, sugar, baking powder and salt, and stir well to combine.
+Add the cold butter and rub into the flour mixture with your fingers until the consistency is sandy.
+Add the eggs and combine until a dough forms.

-- Place the fruit mixture in the middle, leaving about 3 inches from the edge of the dough.
-Top with brie and cinnamon.
+- Place the fruit mixture in the middle, leaving about 2 inches from the edge of the dough.
+Top with the brie cheese.
 Fold over the dough, lightly pressing in the creases.

 - Place in the oven and bake for 35 – 40 mins, until the crust is browned and the filling bubbly.
 Cut into wedges and serve warm, dusted with powdered sugar.